 Readings reached a maximum of 530 sieverts per hour the plant’s operator Tokyo Electric Power Company (TEPCO) said last Thursday.
 The levels are so high that even robots, specially designed to handle colossal amounts of radioactivity while taking readings, cannot withstand the mind-boggling emissions for more than two hours without suffering complete collapse.

 530 sieverts dwarfs the previous record of 73 sieverts per hour measured in Reactor 2 in 2012, and experts say it is likely radiation levels are even higher in areas TEPCO has not yet been able to reach.
-Some nuclear experts have called the new radioactive peaks “unimaginable,” as cleanup efforts approach a sixth dismal year.
+Some nuclear experts have called the newly measured peaks “unimaginable,” as cleanup efforts approach a sixth dismal year.

 The red-hot reading was taken robotically near an entry point to the space below the pressure vessel by analyzing electronic noise, caused by radioactivity, on video footage captured by the droid.
 TEPCO concedes the method has a 30 percent margin of error, but the findings indicate that damaged fuel, turned molten during the meltdowns, has made its way near the entry space.
 TEPCO said radiation, as of yet, is not escaping the structure.

 Of concern, TEPCO also added that remote cameras have detected a two-meter hole in a grate underneath the pressure vessel, which the company also said appears to be warped.